-The Fuel Tank (N) is located to the right of the operator's seat.
-It is filled by removing the 3" dia.
-Cap marked with the universal Gasoline symbol (shown at left).
+The Fuel Tank (O) is located to the right of the operator's seat.
+It is filled by removing the Green Plastic Cap marked with the universal DIESEL symbol.
 Use fuel grade per Engine Owner's Manual shipped with your MAGNATRAC... tighten Cap securely when finished filling.

-CAUTION: DO NOT confuse the Fuel Tank (N) with the Hydraulic Oil Tank which is filled by removing the #616 (M) Breather Cap from the Coupling, underneath the hood, behind the dash.
+CAUTION: DO NOT confuse the Fuel Tank (O) with the Hydraulic Oil Tank which is filled by removing the #616 (M) Breather Cap from the Coupling, on the dash.